shubham-attri/Obsidian/Codeforces Journal.md

 Starting off early solving the question i was stuck on for a day or something, learning how to find the subsequence of an array in shorter time constraints.
 Still solving the div 3 905

 25th October:
+I couldn't do any much, no progress was made on the day.